GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 The GRIFORTIS tools are deliberately narrow in scope:

 - They **do not generate new BIP39 master seeds**.
 Users are expected to generate mnemonics through their preferred wallets or hardware devices.
-- They focus exclusively on **splitting and recovering existing BIP39 mnemonics** using the Schiavinato Cipher.
+- They focus exclusively on **splitting and recovering existing BIP39 mnemonics** using Schiavinato Sharing.
 - They do not perform any signing operations, key derivation, or transaction management.

 This separation of concerns simplifies auditing and reduces the attack surface: the tools handle only the arithmetic and bookkeeping associated with secret sharing and recovery.